kabirbaidhya/learn-python-django-web/units/git/vcs-git-and-github.md

 ## Git

 #### What is Git?
 Git is a Distributed Version Control System (VCS).
-More precisely, the most popular & widely used modern version control system today.
+More precisely, the most popular and widely used modern version control system used today.

 It was originally developed by Linus Torvalds the creator of the Linux kernel.